NThacke/MyShell/README.md

 ### Batch
 *./testing/batch/*

 These testing files are meant to be used in batch mode.
+Simply run

+> $ ./mysh testing/batch/test1.txt

-Simply run ./mysh testing/batch/test1.txt or similar to obtain batch tests.
+or similar tests to execute tests.